-So last time I talked about resonance forms as being two (or more) different ways to draw the same molecule, which differ only in their distribution of electrons.
-Let’s look a little more closely at these resonance forms and ask, “what’s different?”, and be as specific as possible.
+Last time in this series on resonance, we saw that resonance forms represent two (or more) different ways to draw the same molecule, which differ only in their distribution of electrons.

 In both cases the resonance form on the right contains all the same atoms of the molecule on the right, but the electrons have been moved around (or to be more specific, electron pairs).